tldr-pages/tldr/pages/common/blackfire.md

 `blackfire --json run {{php path/to/file.php}}`

-- Upload a profiler file:
+- Upload a profiler file to the Blackfire web service:

 `blackfire upload {{path/to/file}}`

-- View the status of profiles:
+- View the status of profiles on the Blackfire web service:

 `blackfire status`